lastone-git/new-directions-challenge/README.md

 ## Added Graphic Design Artworks

 I have added some graphical pieces to the folder "/graphic_design_artworks".
-This includes a Pamphlet design for Cardiff University, Web Design screenshots of live sites and wireframes of potential sites, Print ready Box Templates inluding cut/trim lines, Posters and Logos for company rebrands.
+This includes a Pamphlet design for Cardiff University, Web Design screenshots of live sites and wireframes of potential sites, Print ready Box Templates inluding cut/trim lines, Posters and Logos for company rebrands and Album cover design which can be seen on Spotify.